ferredge/ferredge/README.md

 # README

+> [!WARNING]
+>
+> This codebase is not stable yet.
+>
+> Expect significant API churn, breaking changes, and sharp edges while taking shape.

 ### Problem statement

-This project is planned to be a device and data agregator for edge devices and also serve as command and control, serving as a rust based alternative to edgex.
+This project is planned to be a device and data agregator for edge devices and also serve as protocol bridge across.
 It plans to work in tandem with major edge device protocols including:-
 - mqtt
 - http
 - modbus